I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/ne-wdfio-_wdf_io_queue_dispatch_type.md

 ### -field WdfIoQueueDispatchSequential

-The I/O queue's requests are presented to the driver's <a href="wdf.request_handlers">request handlers</a> one at a time.
-The framework does not deliver the next request until a driver has called <a href="wdf.wdfrequestcomplete">WdfRequestComplete</a> to complete the current request.
+The I/O queue's requests are presented to the driver's <a href="https://msdn.microsoft.com/bfc543bf-18a8-4e2c-ba7a-d0a21cefb038">request handlers</a> one at a time.
+The framework does not deliver the next request until a driver has called <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcomplete.md">WdfRequestComplete</a> to complete the current request.

 ### -field WdfIoQueueDispatchParallel